Night of the Murdered Poets: Jewish Anti-Fascist Committee

-The threat of an attack on Soviet Russia by Nazi Germany catalyzed the start of the Jewish Anti-Fascist Committee (JAC), a committee reaching out to Jews worldwide to support the Soviet war effort against Nazi Germany.
-Solomon Mikhoels, a Yiddish actor and director, headed the Committee.
+The threat of an attack on the Soviet Union by Nazi Germany catalyzed the start of the Jewish Anti-Fascist Committee (JAC), a committee reaching out to Jews worldwide to support the Soviet war effort against Nazi Germany.
+Solomon Mikhoels, a Yiddish actor and director, headed the committee.
 Other members of the committee were prominent Yiddish literary figures, actors, and doctors who wanted to help influence Jewish support for the Soviet Union through their writing and also using radio broadcasts from Russia to different countries.
 In 1943, Mikhoels and the vice-chairman of the Anti-Fascist Committee, Itzik Fefer, traveled to the U.S. and England to help raise money.

-Once the German invasion began and Russian Jewish culture was destroyed by the invading Nazi forces' genocidal operations, the JAC felt it had a duty to change priorities, and focus on the rebuilding of Jewish communities, farms, culture, and identity - including a proposal to establish Jewish autonomy in Crimea.
-Not everyone agreed with the direction in which things were headed and many, such as Stalin and Mikhail Suslov thought the JAC was "intervening in matters in which it should not interfere."
+Once the German invasion began and Russian Jewish culture was destroyed by the invading Nazi forces' genocidal operations, the JAC felt it had a duty to change priorities, and focus on the rebuilding of Jewish communities, farms, culture, and identity – including a proposal to establish Jewish autonomy in Crimea.
+Not everyone agreed with the direction in which things were headed and many, such as Stalin and Mikhail Suslov, thought the JAC was "intervening in matters in which it should not interfere".